jquery/jquery-migrate/warnings.md

 ### JQMIGRATE: jQuery.isArray is deprecated; use Array.isArray

-**Cause:** Older versions of JavaScript made it difficult to determine if a particular object was a true `Array`, so jQuery provide a cross-browser function to do the work.
+**Cause:** Older versions of JavaScript made it difficult to determine if a particular object was a true `Array`, so jQuery provided a cross-browser function to do the work.
 The browsers supported by jQuery 3.0 all provide `Array.isArray(obj)` for this purpose.

 **Solution**: Replace any calls to `jQuery.isArray` with `Array.isArray`.